 At this time, Iowa's only income tax reciprocal agreement is with Illinois.

-Iowa gambling winnings and unemployment compensation for employment in Iowa are examples of income that are not wages and salaries and, therefore, not covered under the Iowa-Illinois Reciprocal Agreement.
+Examples of income that are not wages and salaries and, therefore, not covered under the Iowa-Illinois Reciprocal Agreement are Iowa gambling winnings and unemployment compensation for employment in Iowa.

 Iowa Resident Working for Wages or Salary in Illinois

 An Iowa resident working for wages or salary in Illinois should complete and file Illinois form IL-W-5-NR “Employee's Statement of Nonresidence in Illinois” with the employer so that the employer will withhold Iowa income tax.

 Illinois Resident Working for Wages or Salary in Iowa

 An Illinois resident working for wages or salary in Iowa should complete and file the IA 44-016 “Employee's Statement of Nonresidence in Iowa” with the employer so that the employer will withhold Illinois income tax.

 Tax Withheld in Error

 If Illinois income tax has been mistakenly withheld from the wages or salary of an Iowa resident, the Iowa resident must file an Illinois income tax return to get a refund.
 Any questions on how to complete the Illinois return should be directed to the Illinois Department of Revenue at 1-800-732-8866.